ahaldane/Mi3-GPU/UserGuide.md

     ./Mi3.py --clinfo

 which should output information on the available GPUs.
-XXX with MPI Mi3-GPU was developed and tested on Linux systems.
+XXX with MPI Mi3-GPU was developed and tested on Linux systems using the Anaconda3 python package manager.
+Note that it is best to install mpi4py using pip and not using conda, to avoid overriding the system MPI installation.

 Overview of Functionality
 -------------------------